Pantyhose Fetish

 A garment of the twentieth century

-Unusually among fetishes, this one cannot predate its object by more than a few decades: pantyhose simply did not exist before the mid-twentieth century, which makes it one of the most historically recent garment interests.
-The story begins with nylon, the first fully synthetic fibre, introduced by DuPont in 1938; nylon stockings became a sensation soon after and the material rapidly displaced silk in hosiery.
+Unusually among fetishes, this one cannot predate its object by more than a few decades: pantyhose did not exist before the mid-twentieth century, which makes it one of the most historically recent garment interests.
+The story begins with nylon, the first fully synthetic fibre, introduced by DuPont in 1938; nylon stockings became a sensation soon after and rapidly displaced silk in hosiery.

 - 1938: DuPont introduces nylon; nylon stockings follow.

 - c.
-1953-1959: Allen Gant Sr. (Glen Raven Mills) develops and markets one-piece "Panti-Legs."
+1953-1959: Allen Gant Sr. (Glen Raven Mills) develops and markets one-piece "Panti-Legs".

-- 1960s: The miniskirt drives mass adoption of pantyhose.
+- 1960s: the miniskirt drives mass adoption of pantyhose.

-- 1970: Pantyhose overtake stockings in sales.
+- 1970: pantyhose overtake stockings in sales.

 Clinical lineage